 IP name Name of the IP.
 IP short description Sentence describing the IP, which is displayed in the summary view on the Synopsys website.
 IP paragraph description More detailed description of the IP, covering functional description and compatibility with other cores or peripherals.
+Notes about usage Any other information, like licensing requirements

-Notes about usage Any other information, like licensing requirements Core datasheet (HTML or PDF) Information about the characteristics, features, functions, and interfaces.
+Core datasheet (HTML or PDF) Information about the characteristics, features, functions, and interfaces.
 Supported FPGA vendors and devices List of the targeted vendors and devices that the core supports.
-IP-XACT List of the IP-XACT version number supported, the IP-XACT VLNVs of all the bus information definitions required for the core, along with a link to download each of these bus definitions.
+IP-XACT compatibility information List of the IP-XACT version number supported, the IP-XACT VLNV, and the IP-XACT VLNVs of all the bus definitions required for the core, along with a link to download each of these bus definitions.